 Car Riders - Parents will need their child's number displayed.
 Students will begin loading at 3:00 p.m.
-Students remain in the gym until their name is called and then a staff member will walk the students to the cars as they arrive at the loading zone.
+Students remain in the cafeteria until their name is called and then a staff member will walk the students to the cars as they arrive at the loading zone.
 Please do not park your car in the driveway or in the parking lot and come to get your child.
 Students will only be released to those in vehicles and with visible car tags.
 In addition, parents will not be permitted to obtain their children via the front office in order to avoid the car tag procedures.
 Should this occur, the driver will be asked to return to the vehicle and follow dismissal procedures set in place for the campus.
 It is extremely important to note that during the first 2 weeks of school, car tag dismissal will take several minutes due to the high volume of car riders and students learning the procedures.
 This time frame will decrease significantly as we move beyond the first 2-week period.

 Bus Riders - The transportation department communicates with parents about pick up and drop off times and locations.
 Students will be receiving an ID badge for the bus.
-Buses riders going home will load buses Sun Valley Dr. Students may not ride home on the bus unless they are registered for bus transportation.
+Buses riders will wait in the gym until their bus arrives to school.
+Bus riders will load buses at the front of the school.
+Students may not ride home on the bus unless they are registered for bus transportation.
 In addition, students are only permitted to ride the bus to which they have registered.